Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 NinjaTrader 8 includes native account-level risk settings that operate at the order submission layer: maximum position size, contract limits, and, in combination with broker-level controls, daily loss thresholds.
 These are not add-ons — they are part of the platform configuration.

-Where it falls short: Native controls operate at the order level, not the behavioral level.
+Where it stops: Native controls operate only at the order level.
 They evaluate individual orders against static rules but have no concept of the pattern of decisions leading up to those orders.
 A trader can execute thirty technically compliant trades in a deteriorating psychological state — increasing frequency, deviating from planned setups, entering without criteria — and NinjaTrader’s native controls will not respond.
 The limits are also static: the same rule applies regardless of the trader’s current psychological state, the day’s volatility, or the session’s drawdown trajectory.
+Meridian reproduces these order-level caps and adds the layer above them, so a NinjaTrader 8 trader gives up nothing by running it.

 Meridian

-Meridian is a NinjaTrader 8 add-on that monitors behavioral signals during the live session and computes a Psychological Stability Index (PSI) in real time.
-The seven signals tracked include revenge trading indicators, overtrading pace, stop manipulation patterns, and drawdown rate relative to session baseline.
-The Guard module translates PSI readings into automated responses: advisories, order restrictions, or complete platform lockout when configurable thresholds are crossed.
-Data is stored locally with no cloud component.
+Meridian is a risk manager that runs natively inside NinjaTrader 8 — with standalone apps for Tradovate and Ironbeam accounts in early access — and monitors behavioral signals during the live session and computes a Psychological Stability Index (PSI) in real time.
+The seven signals tracked include revenge-entry detection, overtrading pace, stop-loss manipulation, and abnormal size spikes after losses.
+The Guard module translates PSI readings into automated responses: advisories, blocks on adding new risk (you can still exit), or — if you opt into it — a full broker disconnect when thresholds you set are crossed.
+Meridian is local-first: your trades, names, broker credentials, and account numbers never leave your machine.

 Behavioral proxies rather than direct measurement.
 The PSI is computed from observable trading actions, not physiological signals.
 A trader who is calm but experimenting with an unfamiliar strategy may generate similar signals to one who is emotionally compromised.
 The model reflects common behavioral failure patterns and is not equally precise for all trading styles or strategies.